Challenges and Opportunities

 Changes in population size, structure and spatial distribution affect the economic, social and environmental situation of countries now and in the future.
 Each country in the region is at a different stage of the demographic transition.
 In the majority of countries, population ageing is rapid.
 In the few countries where fertility and population growth rates remain high, the number and share of young people continues to grow.

-In many countries, a combination of economic development and internal migration drive urban population growth, including the expansion of megacities.
-International migration is a prominent feature of population and development dynamics in most countries in the Asia-Pacific region.
+International and internal migration, including rural to urban migration are a prominent feature of population and development dynamics in most countries in the Asia-Pacific region.

-ESCAP, in collaboration with other United Nations entities and stakeholders, plays an important role in assisting countries to formulate and implement population and development policies guided by the Programme of Action of the International Conference on Population and Development and the 2030 Agenda for Sustainable Development.
+ESCAP, in collaboration with other United Nations entities and stakeholders, plays an important role in assisting countries regularly reviewing demographic trends and developments and formulate and implement population and development policies guided by the 2013 Asian and Pacific Ministerial Declaration on Population and Development, the Programme of Action of the International Conference on Population and Development and the 2030 Agenda for Sustainable Development.

 ESCAP convenes annual Commission sessions, and since 1963 has held six Asian and Pacific Population Conferences.
 In 1967, the Commission decided to establish the Asian Population Conference as a statutory organ of the Commission, to be convened every ten years.
 Since the adoption of the Programme of Action, Asian and Pacific countries assess its implementation in the region on a regular basis.
 In 2013, members and associate members of the Commission adopted the 2013 Asian and Pacific Ministerial Declaration on Population and Development, and in 2020, the Commission adopted the Asia-Pacific Indicator Framework which allows its member States to assess the situation of their populations towards the implementation of the Asian and Pacific Ministerial Declaration on Population and Development and the Programme of Action of the International Conference on Population and Development.